whitecr0wz/whitecr0wz.github.io/_posts/posts/20-03-09-Backdooring-PE-II.md

 ### Introduction

-You find yourself reading the second volume of the series "PE File Backdooring series", I highly recommend reading the first [one](https://whitecr0wz.github.io/posts/Backdooring-PE/), as it may help understanding the shown material on this post.
+You find yourself reading the second volume of the "PE File Backdooring" series.
+As a result of such, I highly recommend reading the first [one](https://whitecr0wz.github.io/posts/Backdooring-PE/), as it may help understanding the shown material on this post.

 ![](assets/img/Code_Cave_II/1.png)